 Applications for the second to sixth year

-Applications for children for the second to sixth year of the primary school, and for children who wish to transfer to NOAM during a school year, must be made using the application form.
+Applications for children for the second to sixth year of the primary school, and for children who wish to transfer to NOAM during a school year, must be made using the application form (still in progress).
 The school leadership team will assess the child’s readiness for school, level of knowledge, and social capabilities, when deciding whether to accept the child.

 Applications for the secondary school

-Applications for the secondary school must be made using this application form (in progress).
+Applications for the secondary school must be made using this application form (still in progress).